-While many countries promote electric cars, only Norway has taken the step of putting into place a plan to phase out cars powered by gasoline or diesel fuel entirely.
+While many countries promote electric cars, only Norway has taken the step of putting into place a plan to phase out sales of new cars powered by gasoline or diesel fuel entirely.

 Now, however, a similar proposal is under consideration in another European country.

-The Dutch parliament recently passed a motion that would end sales of new cars powered solely by gasoline or diesel after 2025.
+The Dutch parliament recently passed a motion that recommended ending sales of new cars powered solely by gasoline or diesel after 2025.